 Couple these five styling ideas with some winter wedding trends of 2021 and you will create a glamorous, wintry experience sure to leave a lasting impression on your guests.

 1. Winter Fairytale

-Picture long, lacy trains, full skirts, and long, and ballroom sleeves, and if you want to go for the royal touch, a tiara and elbow gloves!
+Picture long, lacy trains, full skirts, and ballroom sleeves.
+If you want to go for the royal touch, maybe a tiara and elbow gloves!
 Winter wedding dresses bring to mind classic children’s stories and are sure to keep you warm.

 Bridesmaids dress with a fairytale flair that should complement the wedding dress.
 Long, full skirts in deep, royal blues with a hint of red in the accessories can contribute a bit of princess fair to the magical winter atmosphere.

 And for both bride and bridesmaids, grand, elaborate bouquets with large blooms are a must.
 Amaryllis is an excellent choice for a fairytale wedding.